Lagos govt agency rejects request to demolish N28m building - Nigeria Today

 Consequently the claimant engaged the services of the law firm Abimbola and Abimbola.

-The claimant further averred that when the ministry invited them to a meeting, the defendants deliberately refused to attend the meeting and when he could no longer take the hide and seek game, his lawyers wrote a petition to the police on March 18, 2013 wherein one of the defendants was invited by the police and charged the case to a magistrate’s court in charge N0.
+The claimant further averred that when the ministry invited them to a meeting, the defendants deliberately refused to attend the meeting and when he could no longer take the hide and seek game, his lawyers wrote a petition to the police on March 18, 2013 wherein one of the defendants was invited by the police and charged before a magistrate’s court in charge N0.
 E/22A/2013.

 Meanwhile, the claimant is praying the court to declare that the deed of Assignment dated March 21, 2012 executed by Chidi Nwanya as well as the irrevocable power of Attorney dated June 18, 2012 executed by the defendants in favour of the of the claimant are valid and binding on parties and that the claimant is entitled to right of occupancy of the property at N0 183A, Adeniji Adele Road, Lagos Island.